 These studies can be credited towards undergraduate or postgraduate degrees.
 They can run from 1 to 3 weeks, depending on the destination.

-Full-time students can gain credit towards a diploma, undergraduate or postgraduate degree by taking part in an international exchange programwith an institution that has an exchange agreement with RMIT.
+Full-time students can gain credit towards an undergraduate or postgraduate degree by taking part in an international exchange programwith an institution that has an exchange agreement with RMIT.

 Student exchange programs run for one semester or one year.

 Offers tailored international programs designed to help students accelerate their career.
 Options include internships, entrepreneurship and social enterprise streams.

 Overseas work placements are available to students studying certain programs at RMIT Business.
 The following undergraduate programs include a compulsory work placement in industry during the third year of study, allowing students to experience real work practices within a working business environment.
 This placement can be completed overseas:

 The Student Organisation AIESEC can also provide assistance with work placements.

 Students learn and collaborate on research projects at world-class businessess and institutions in Europe, Asia and the US.
 Bachelor degree students can build the foundation of thier progessional career by taking ona six or 12-month work experience placement.
 A number of opportunities are available to postgraduate research students.